BlaiMelendezCatalan/BAT/README.md

 Description:
 --------------

-BAT is an open-source, web-based tool for the manual annotation of events in audio recordings developed at `BMAT (Barcelona Music and Audio Techonologies)`_.
+BAT is an open-source, web-based tool for the manual annotation of events in audio recordings developed at [BMAT](http://www.bmat.com)

-.. _`BMAT (Barcelona Music and Audio Techonologies)`: https://www.bmat.com/

 (1) It provides an easy way to annotate the salience of simultaneous sound sources.
 (2) It allows to define multiple ontologies to adapt to multiple tasks.